The Sunflower Field Experience

 Sunflower Field

-Sunflower fields have become a popular trend and beautiful location for senior pictures, so Emily knew exactly where she wanted to have her session.
-We had to wait a little bit though…
+Sunflower fields have become such a popular trend and a beautiful location for senior pictures, so Emily knew exactly the "vibe" she wanted for her session.
+However, capturing the perfect…

 Read More